systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 ```

-And security drop to 4.0. all this options can be found in [systemd.exec](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) man page
+And exposure score drops to 4.0.
+All of these options can be found in the [systemd.exec](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) man page.

 * [`ProtectSystem=strict`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#ProtectSystem=): This option is used to protect the system's file system and other resources from modification by processes running as a non-root user.
 When set to "strict", it provides the strongest protection by disabling file system writes and limiting access to some system resources.